Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 STEPHEN P. BRADSHAW, PH.D.

 Licensed Psychologist.
-Ph.D., Counselor Education and Supervision, CACREP Accredited, University of Tennessee; M.Ed., Georgia State University; B.A., William Jennings Bryan College.
+Ph.D.
+Counselor Education and Supervision, CACREP Accredited, University of Tennessee; M.Ed.
+Community Counseling, Georgia State University; B.A.
+William Jennings Bryan College.
 Specializations: individual marriage and family counseling, legal and ethical issues, and integration of psychology and theology.
-Member: ACA, AACC, IAMFC.
+Member: ACA, AACC, CAPS, IAMFC

 Steve P. Bradshaw